comments · ux

 A honeypot is a form field hidden from humans (typically with position: absolute; left: -9999px and aria-hidden="true") but visible to most bots that scrape and fill every input.
 When the field comes back populated, you know the submission is automated.

 Honeypots are not a complete defense — sophisticated bots render the page in a headless browser and skip hidden fields.
-But they catch 60–80% of low-effort spam for almost no implementation cost, and they cost real readers nothing.
+But they catch a useful share of low-effort spam for almost no implementation cost, and they cost real readers nothing.
 The one trap to avoid: don't label the field anything a password manager will autofill ("address", "phone").
 Name it something implausible like comment_url when your form doesn't actually need a URL.

 More detail in the honeypot anti-spam post, including the accessibility traps.